HELP ALERT® Blogs

 Conclusion

 It’s important to have a wireless staff duress system in senior living communities due to almost half of all residents living with Alzheimer’s or some form of dementia.
-A holistic approach is needed to deescalate and respond to duress events that includes both technology and human elements to ensure the safety and security of staff and residents.
+A holistic approach is needed to de-escalate and respond to duress events that include both technology and human elements to ensure the safety and security of staff and residents.